Skip to main content

 • Use lemma.trace() for the root.

-• Use trace.recordSpan() for completed app work or trace.startSpan() for live app work.
+• Use trace.recordSpan() / trace.record_span() for completed app work or trace.startSpan() / trace.start_span() for live app work.

-• Pass threadId and userId for multi-turn analysis.
+• Pass threadId / thread_id and userId / user_id for multi-turn analysis.

 Debug with Debug mode: confirm the SDK logs trace sent with the expected trace name and child spanCount (span_count in Python), then compare the dashboard trace against the contract.